What is the deadline for applying? When is the interview season?

 Can I afford to live in San Francisco?

-As one of the most desirable locations to live and work in the country, the cost of living in San Francisco has gone up in recent years.
+As one of the most desirable locations to live and work in the country, the cost of living in San Francisco is high.
 Kaiser Permanente provides one of the most generous resident and trainee compensation packages in the country.
 See the Salaries and Benefits page for more details.
-Fellows will get an annual housing stipend in addition to other benefits.